hazelcast/hazelcast-cpp-client/README.md

 #### 7.5.1.3.
 Listening for Lifecycle Events

-The `LifecycleListener` interface notifies for the following events:
+The `lifecycle_listener` interface notifies for the following events:

 * `starting`: The client is starting.
 * `started`: The client has started.